aravindavk/glusterchangelog/README.md

 gchangelogparser
 ================

-GlusterFS Changelogs parser in Rust
+GlusterFS Changelogs parser in [Rust](http://rust-lang.org/).

+## Installation

+Download the binary file from [here](https://github.com/aravindavk/gchangelogparser/releases/tag/v0.0.1) and copy to `/usr/local/bin` or any other directory which is available in PATH.

+Or you can clone the github repo and compile it in your system.

     git clone https://github.com/aravindavk/gchangelogparser.git
     cd gchangelogparser